Seven Security Challenges in Cross-domain Multi-agent LLM Systems: Abstract

 \section{Abstract}

-Large language models (LLMs) are rapidly evolving into autonomous agents that cooperate across organizational boundaries, enabling joint disaster response, supply-chain optimization, and other tasks that demand decentralized expertise without surrendering data ownership.
-Yet, cross-domain collaboration shatters the unified trust assumptions behind current alignment and containment techniques.
-An agent benign in isolation may, when receiving messages from an untrusted peer, leak secrets or violate policy, producing risks driven by emergent multi-agent dynamics rather than classical software bugs.
-This position paper maps the security agenda for {\bf cross-domain multi-agent LLM} systems.
-We introduce seven categories of novel security challenges, for each of which we also present plausible attacks, security evaluation metrics, and future research guidelines.
+Large language models are evolving into autonomous agents that collaborate across organizations for tasks like disaster response and supply-chain optimization.
+However, such cooperation breaks unified trust assumptions: a benign agent may leak secrets or violate policy when interacting with untrusted peers.
+This paper maps the security agenda for cross-domain multi-agent LLM systems, introducing seven categories of novel challenges alongside plausible attacks, evaluation metrics, and research directions.